mdrobot7/pico-vga/docs/features.md

 - [ ] Add alternative hsync and vsync PIO files for 640x480 resolution, and sys_clk reconfiguration
 - [ ] Add 1024x768 OC mode

+## Renderer v2
+- [ ] Make a renderer that doesn't waste cycles overwriting data in the frame array (i.e. filling a rectangle in, then putting something else in the middle of it, making a lot of the filling operation wasted) -- see https://en.wikipedia.org/wiki/Scanline_rendering

 ## 2D SDK
 - [x] Make a render queue
 - [x] Make an automatic and manual rendering mode